 Salkantay Mountain

-This majestic Salkantay peak, one of the highest in the region, is the centerpiece of the trek.
-Standing at 6,271 meters (20,574 ft), its imposing presence and perpetual snow create a visually and spiritually impactful experience.
+The majestic Salkantay Peak is the centerpiece of the trek, standing at 6,271 meters tall.
+Its imposing presence and perpetual snow create a visually and spiritually impactful experience.
+You’ll usually get up close to it on the second day of the hike when you reach the pass.

 Salkantay Pass

 Salkantay Pass is the highest point of the trek, at 4,650 meters above sea level (15,256 ft).
-From here, you’ll enjoy spectacular panoramic views of the surrounding glaciers and mountains—a true challenge and reward for hikers.
+From here, you get breathtaking views of the surrounding glaciers and mountains, and most people stop here for photos or just to take in the views.
+Make sure you’re well-acclimatized, though—the altitude can really hit you hard.

 Sleep in tents under the stars

 One of the best parts of this trail is camping right in the middle of nature.
-Far from light pollution, the nights offer fantastic, clear, starry skies that are truly breathtaking.
+Far from light pollution, the nights offer fantastic, clear, and breathtaking starry skies.
 Even if the weather isn't perfect, you can still enjoy a peak of the sky during the night.
 Whether your itinerary includes Soraypampa or Salkantaypampa on the first day, you will have this awe-inspiring sight.

 » Info: Most companies include stays in lodges or glass huts.
 The only difference is that we set up tents so you can spend your nights fully surrounded by the majestic Andes.